Bowuigi/Match/README.md

 # Match

-Simple (and tiny) pattern matching library in C99 inspired by the Lua string replacement library
+Simple (and tiny) pattern matching library in POSIX C99 inspired by the Lua string replacement library.

-It is all on a single header, just drop it on your project and include it
+It is all on a single header and C source, just drop it on your project and include it

 Description
 -----------